CorralPeltzer/newTrackon/README.md

 ```
 You can now access to the main page opening in your browser `http://localhost:8080`.

+## Related
+* [electromagnet](https://github.com/sdmtr/electromagnet), a Chrome extension to automatically add stable trackers to magnet links as you browse

 ## Contributors

 Feel free to make suggestions, create pull requests, report issues or any other feedback.